LabOnoM/LabOnoM.github.io/_posts/2025-06-01-journal-club-glycorna-imaging.en.md

 #### Technical Origin

 The concept of aptamers emerged in 1990 through two independent studies:
- - **Craig Tuerk** and **Larry Gold** introduced the SELEX (Systematic Evolution of Ligands by EXponential enrichment) method, demonstrating the selection of RNA sequences that bind to bacteriophage T4 DNA polymerase. ([C Tuerk, et al., Science, 1990](https://pubmed.ncbi.nlm.nih.gov/2200121/))
+ - **Craig Tuerk** and **Larry Gold** introduced the SELEX (Systematic Evolution of Ligands by EXponential enrichment) method, demonstrating the selection of RNA sequences that bind to bacteriophage T4 DNA polymerase ([C Tuerk, et al., Science, 1990](https://pubmed.ncbi.nlm.nih.gov/2200121/)).
- - **Andrew D. Ellington** and **Jack W. Szostak** described the in vitro selection of RNA molecules that bind specific ligands, coining the term "aptamer" (from Latin aptus, meaning "to fit"). ([A D Ellington, et al., Nature, 1990](https://pubmed.ncbi.nlm.nih.gov/1697402/))
+ - **Andrew D. Ellington** and **Jack W. Szostak** used a similar approach to select RNA molecules binding to organic dyes.
+They coined the term "aptamer", derived from the Latin "aptus" (to fit) and Greek "meros" (part), to describe these nucleic acid ligands ([A D Ellington, et al., Nature, 1990](https://pubmed.ncbi.nlm.nih.gov/1697402/)).

 These pioneering studies established SELEX as a foundational technique for aptamer development.

 #### Natural Origin

 Aptamer-like structures also exist in nature.
 Riboswitches are structured RNA elements typically found in the untranslated regions of bacterial mRNAs.
 They bind small metabolites and regulate gene expression in response to cellular concentrations of these ligands.
-The aptamer domain of a riboswitch specifically recognizes the ligand, while the expression platform modulates gene expression. ([Leurin Flemmich, et al., Nat Commun, 2021](https://pubmed.ncbi.nlm.nih.gov/34162884/))
+The aptamer domain of a riboswitch specifically recognizes the ligand, while the expression platform modulates gene expression ([Leurin Flemmich, et al., Nat Commun, 2021](https://pubmed.ncbi.nlm.nih.gov/34162884/)).

-The existence of riboswitches supports the RNA World Hypothesis, which posits that early life forms may have relied solely on RNA for both genetic information storage and catalytic functions. ([Kumari Kavita, et al., Trends Biochem Sci, 2022](https://pubmed.ncbi.nlm.nih.gov/36150954/))
+The existence of riboswitches supports the RNA World Hypothesis, which posits that early life forms may have relied solely on RNA for both genetic information storage and catalytic functions ([Kumari Kavita, et al., Trends Biochem Sci, 2022](https://pubmed.ncbi.nlm.nih.gov/36150954/)).

 ### Background: Rolling Circle Amplification (RCA)